-Phytoestrogens and menopause symptoms
+Phytoestrogens and Menopause Symptoms

 What are the benefits of phytoestrogens for menopause?

-A question commonly asked is ‘do phytoestrogens help with menopause?’.
+A question commonly asked is 'do phytoestrogens help with menopause?'.
 Well, current research indicates that phytoestrogens affect women in perimenopause and the early stages of menopause.
-In countries where women tend to have a diet rich in phytoestrogens – such as Japan – research suggests a lower incidence of difficult menopausal symptoms, such as hot flushes, and a lower risk of breast and uterine cancer and osteoporosis.
-A 2014 study indicated that phytoestrogens reduced the frequency and severity of hot flushes in menopausal women, alongside a 2011 study that found that phytoestrogens helped in preventing osteoporosis in menopausal and post-menopausal women.
+In countries where women tend to have a diet rich in phytoestrogens - such as Japan - research suggests a lower incidence of difficult menopausal symptoms, such as hot flashes, and a lower risk of breast and uterine cancer and osteoporosis.
+A 2014 study indicated that phytoestrogens reduced the frequency and severity of hot flashes in menopausal women, alongside a 2011 study that found that phytoestrogens helped in preventing osteoporosis in menopausal and post-menopausal women.
 Other studies have indicated that phytoestrogens may play a part in aiding heart health and preventing the growth of breast cancer cells, though more research is needed for both of these claims.

-For some women, starting HRT can come with a set of challenges, or be inaccessible altogether – either the side effects are difficult, or it can’t be used due to a family history of breast cancer.
+For some women, starting HT can come with a set of challenges, or be inaccessible altogether - either the side effects are difficult, or it can’t be used due to a family history of breast cancer.
 In these cases, phytoestrogens can provide an alternate route to explore.
-However, it is important to remember that phytoestrogens bind less firmly to the body’s oestrogen receptors than traditional synthetic and body-identical oestrogen, and as a result, can be weaker in their effect.
+However, it is important to remember that phytoestrogens bind less firmly to the body's estrogen receptors than traditional synthetic and body-identical estrogen, and as a result, can be weaker in their effect.
 You should always visit a healthcare professional if you are struggling with severe perimenopausal and menopausal symptoms to discuss what treatment options are right for you.

 Phytoestrogens can also help with postmenopausal hirsutism (the abnormal growth of hair on the face and body).
 Androgen hormones are responsible for male pattern hair growth and come about as the result of testosterone dominance.
-When hormones fluctuate during perimenopause and menopause, and as oestrogen levels are depleted after menopause, testosterone can dominate, leading to increased androgen production, facial hair growth, and thinning of hair on the head.
-Phytoestrogens can help to balance overall hormone levels, and when used alongside Vitamin B6 and specific herbs like Saw Palmetto, can reduce androgen production.
+When hormones fluctuate during perimenopause and menopause, and as estrogen levels are depleted after menopause, testosterone can dominate, leading to increased androgen production, facial hair growth, and thinning of hair on the head. phytoestrogens can help to balance overall hormone levels, and when used alongside Vitamin B6 and specific herbs like Saw Palmetto, can reduce androgen production.

 Are there any disadvantages to taking phytoestrogens?

 We naturally consume phytoestrogens every day, in a lot of the foods we eat, and indeed, people who have a diet rich in phytoestrogens tend to be eating whole, natural foods, and thus demonstrate improved levels of health.
-However, though phytoestrogens may be an option to explore for women looking for alternatives for Hormone Replacement Therapy, phytoestrogens have similar properties and benefits to synthetic oestrogens, and as a result, may have similar side effects, albeit at a reduced rate.
+However, though phytoestrogens may be an option to explore for women looking for alternatives for hormone therapy, phytoestrogens have similar properties and benefits to synthetic estrogens, and as a result, may have similar side effects, albeit at a reduced rate.
 This may include an increased risk of obesity or problems with ovary function.
 Despite this, it is very difficult to consume phytoestrogens to a harmful level through diet and supplements, and it is not clear from any medical research that consuming them have any negative side effects.

 Phytoestrogen-rich foods for menopause